zotero/pdf-worker/README.md

 # A PDF toolkit that runs on Node.js or Web Worker

-- [x] Import/export annotations
+- Import/export annotations.
-- [x] Extract general PDF file information
+- Extract general PDF file information.
-- [ ] Extract full-text
+- Extract full-text.
-- [ ] Extract PDF file text structure that can be fed into recognizer-server
+- Extract PDF file text structure that can be fed into recognizer-server.

 ## Build